-The little penguin colony at Sydney’s North Harbour was a local secret for many years with residents reporting its existence from around the 1940s and '50s.
-They breed in more than ten island sites in NSW, including Lion Island in Pittwater and Five Islands off Port Kembla.
+The little penguin colony at Sydney's North Harbour was a local secret for many years with residents reporting its existence from around the 1940s and 50s.
+Penguins breed on more than 10 island sites in New South Wales, including Lion Island in Pittwater and Five Islands off Port Kembla.

-The population numbering approximately 60–70 breeding pairs lives in secluded coves and is the only remaining breeding colony on the NSW mainland.
-Visit the What is being done to help Manly's little penguins? page for the latest monitoring info.
+The penguins live in secluded coves and are the only remaining breeding colony on the NSW mainland.
+Visit the What is being done to help Manly's little penguins page for the latest monitoring info.

 Little penguins forage for food throughout Sydney Harbour and along the Sydney coast, with frequent sightings around Bondi, Botany Bay, Mosman, Narrabeen and Vaucluse.
-Some of our penguins have even travelled as far as Victoria.
+Some of our penguins have even travelled as far as South Australia.